LEGO Math Games! LEGO is all about math. Playing with it requires various math skills and spatial reasoning.

 I found this neat LEGO dice printable which you can use to play some of these games or better yet, make up a LEGO Math Game of your own.

 The great thing about all of these games is that they are quick and easy to set up and to play.
-Keep in mind that you can adapt all of them so that your boys get the most out of LEGO learning.
+Keep in mind that you can adapt all of them to meet the needs of your kids so they get the most out of LEGO learning.
 I give you permission not to follow the rules!
 LOL

 You might also enjoy:

-Let me know if you have other good ideas for playing math games with LEGO (leave a comment!)
+Let me know if you have other good ideas for playing math games with LEGO by leaving a comment!